wp-plugins/social-butterfly/readme.txt

 1. Update your post.
 That's all!

 == Changelog ==
+= 1.05 =
+* Automatically include your Twitter handle in tweets
+* Slight makeover to expanded mode
+* Bug fixes

 = 1.04 =
 * **New Feature!** Expanded mode option.
 Keep social butterfly open.